TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 - Fundamental to audio processing is the *quality* of audio data.
 This comes in two forms: sampling and quantisation.
     - [Sampling](#sampling) refers to the discretisation and resolution of a signal in *time*.
-      - Larger sample rate = more information per second = higher quality.
+      - Higher sample rate = more information per second = higher quality.
     - [Quantisation](#quantisation) refers to the bit depth, the resolution in loudness.
-      - Higher bit depth = higher quality, but consumes more space.
+      - Higher bit depth = higher quality.
+    - Higher quality comes with the cost of higher memory consumption.
-    - To accurately reconstruct a signal, the **Nyquist Theorem** states the sample rate should be at least *twice the maximum frequency of the signal*.
+    - To accurately reconstruct a signal, the [Nyquist Theorem](#nyquist-shannon-sampling-theorem) states the sample rate should surpass the *Nyquist frequency* (*twice the maximum frequency of the signal*).
+      - Sample rates below the signal's Nyquist frequency are prone to aliasing.
 - Some common issues to audio processing are aliasing, clipping, and clicks.
     - [Aliasing](#aliasing) occurs when a signal is misinterpreted to be of lower frequency.
-    - [Clipping](#clipping) occurs when samples don’t fit into the given dynamic range and are cut.
+    - [Clipping](#clipping) occurs when samples exceed the dynamic range and are cut.
-    - [Clicks](#clicks) occur when a large difference occurs in samples, causing the speaker to act wonky.
+    - [Clicks](#clicks) occur when samples contain a large difference, causing the speaker to vibrate too quickly.